ARD92/ard92.github.io/index.md

 layout: default
 ---
 # ** ABOUT ME **
 Systems engineer who is passionate and enthusiastic about technology and solution building in the networking space.
-Currently working at Juniper Networks as a pre sales SE solving problems pertaining to Service provider networks, virtualization and cloud.
+Focussed on network automation, virtualization, cloud-native , aiops solutions
 * * *

 # ** CONTACT INFORMATION **